 The internet as we know it wouldn’t be possible without dynamic, database driven websites.
 They are impressive feats of software engineering made possible by the collaboration of millions of highly skilled developers.
 But their power and complexity require maintenance, vigilance, and coordination of a variety of technologies if they are not to get hacked or end up a white screen with nothing but an inscrutable error message (or both).

-Dynamic sites, even if their security vulnerabilities are fully “patched”, require a database, a scripting language, and a server that coordinates the two.
+Dynamic sites, even if their security vulnerabilities are fully “patched,” require a database, scripting language, and server that coordinates the two.
 This is often referred to as a “stack” of web technolgies.
-Web hosting that makes use of such stacks is relatively inexpensive, but it is more expensive than hosting for a static site.
-Also, the components of those stacks are susceptible to security vulnerabilities, and, like the software that makes up your site, have to be maintained and updated.
+The components of those stacks are susceptible to security vulnerabilities, and, like the software that makes up your site, have to be maintained and updated.

 Moving a dynamic site to another server is not terribly difficult for someone who knows what they are doing, but it is much more difficult than moving a static site, which is nothing more than a bundle of files.
 And when a dynamic site is moved, there could be incompatibilities with the new server.
-This is not a problem with static sites, which can be easily and quickly moved around and hosted virtually anywhere, on a traditional server or even directly on a content delivery network (CDN).
+This is not a problem with static sites, which can be easily and quickly moved around and hosted virtually anywhere, on a traditional server or even directly in so-called S3 “buckets” popularized by Amazon.